yiannisha/dbmanage/README.md

 # DBmanage
-A single python library to manage all of your databases.
+A single python library to manage PostgreSQL and MySQL databases.